dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide.md

     @interface ViewController ()
     @end
     @implementation ViewController
-    #pragma mark - OCR the photo using DLR

 	-(IBAction)readImageDLR:(id)sender
 	{
 		// First, image needs to be converted to a byte stream in order to generate the iDLRImageData for the recognizeByBuffer method.